doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - Point your browser to http://127.0.0.1:8888

 ## Dokuwiki
 Dokuwiki is an open source wiki that is a good demonstration.
-However, it does not use the mySQL database
+However, it does not use the MySQL database
 - https://download.dokuwiki.org/
   - optionally remove unwanted language packages
-  - optionally add Upgrade Plugin
+  - optionally add Upgrade Plug-In
   - Click Download
 - Open Terminal
 - Copy the downloaded .tgz file to the htdocs directory